Direct Stafford Loans

 Direct Stafford Loans, from the William D. Ford Federal Direct Loan (Direct Loan) Program, are low-interest loans for eligible students to help cover the cost of higher education.
 Eligible students borrow directly from the U.S. Department of Education (the Department) for their attendance at ACC.

-All students applying for loans must complete a new Loan Application even if a loan application was completed in the past.
-If entrance counseling was completed for past student loans, students must complete the requirement again.
-In order for your loan to be processed, the college financial aid office must have your completed Loan Amount Request Form.
+All students applying for loans must complete a new loan application even if a loan application was completed in past academic years.
+If entrance counseling was completed at a former college, the student must complete the requirement again for ACC.
+In order for your loan to be processed, the ACC Financial Aid Office must have your completed Loan Amount Request Form (see instructions below).

 Sample Loan Repayment Chart

 STEP 1.
 BEFORE you apply for a loan, you must:

 1) Complete the 2020-2021 FAFSA online at www.fafsa.gov